tymyrddin/tymyrddin.github.io/_posts/2021-06-07-stakeholders.md

 And even if that doesn't happen there are still some common problems that can occur.

 ### Lack of congruence
 A lack of congruence can create its own set of stakeholder problems.
-If some people are focused on getting as many people as possible to use the market’s possibilities, while first line contractors have a mission to focus on the quality of service and one-on-one relationships, the first will want to do more promotion to get a wider variety of clients and/or subcontractors (for reducing dependency risks), while the latter will want to stay focused on outreach to get the right types of projects from the market.
+If some people are focused on getting as many people as possible to use the market’s possibilities, while first line contractors have a mission to focus on the quality of service and one-on-one relationships, the first will want to do more promotion to get a wider variety of clients and/or subcontractors (for reducing dependency risks), while the latter will want to stay focused on outreach to get the right types of projects from the existing market.

 ### Stakeholder legitimacy
 When a specific stakeholder's activities are not in line with an organisation’s values and norms, there can be a stakeholder legitimacy problem.
 This type of problem often occurs during a single isolated event that does not align with the organisation's mission.